ErikSeewald/Eriks-Wasp-Sim/README.md

 - **Hunger saturation**: The amount of hunger points the wasp currently has.
 The more it has, the less hungry it is.
 These points decrease over time but can be replenished by finding or receiving food.
 Once these points reach zero, the wasp begins to starve, gradually losing hp.

 #### Behavior
-By default, wasps are randomly exploring their surrounings.
-If their food saturation falls below their maximum, they start becoming more likely to choose food entities as their current goal and flying towards them.
+By default, wasps are randomly exploring their surroundings.
+If their food saturation falls below their maximum, they start becoming more likely to choose food entities as their current goal and fly towards them.

 This basic behavior can be affected by contracts, loyalty to the queen, and other unique situations that are explained later.